DavidMorton/chatbot/README.md

 ## My personal LLM experimentation Repo

 This is a WIP, "learning" chatbot.
-The idea behind this is to combine BERT text classification methods with a small LLM model to build out a chatbot that can effectively work.
+The idea behind this is to combine BERT text classification methods with a small LLM model to build out a chatbot that can effectively learn based on declarative statements fed to it straight from the prompt.

 The pathway here is as follows: